 Going Around Bergama:

-A cable car jets tourists from Bergama to the top of the Pergamon ancient site.
+A cable car takes tourists from Bergama to the top of the Pergamon ancient site.

 Day 2: Ephesus, Artemis, and Basilica of St. John